stub42/ReactiveCharmingWorkflow/README.md

       to create a commit to track the changes, or we could refuse to run, or just not worry about it and let the dev decide (maybe a -f or --uncommitted)
+    - Maybe instead of building to a branch, we just build a tagged revision.
+      This would work the same, except the build revision would have a single parent (the source branch) rather than two parents (the source branch and the previous build).
+        - Fits nicer if you are creating builds from multiple source branches, or multiple builds from the same source revision (eg. deps updated)

 - [ ] `git charm push [--resource RES ...] [branch] [CSURI]`
 - [ ] `git charm publish -c [channel] [branch] [CSURI]`